maxwelloduor/dash0-observability-demo/dash0-otel-sandbox/README.md

 2.Go to Discover

-3.Create a new Index Pattern eg
+3.Create a new Index Pattern, for example

 ```bash
 otel-logs-*